 The University expects all students to explore different disciplines as they fulfill the thought-provoking requirements in the NU Core.
 This ensures, for example, that a chemistry major will graduate not only with the depth of knowledge in science, but also with the breadth of knowledge of the social sciences, arts and humanities as well as the skills to think critically and analyze and synthesize information.
 Capable advisors guide undeclared students to fulfill these NU Core requirements as the students take courses that will help them explore various majors and disciplines of interest and discover the path that will lead to their academic goals.

 FSEM1000, Connections and Decisions, the Freshman Seminar for Exploring Students

 FSEM 1000, Connections and Decisions, is a one-credit seminar specifically designed for first-semester freshmen in the Program for Undeclared Students.
 Through this weekly course, we provide guidance to students as they explore the wide variety of opportunities and resources available on our campus.
-This small-cohort class (no more than 19 per section) is team-taught by instructors who are advisors, faculty, or graduate students, in partnership with two student leaders.
+This small-cohort class (no more than 19 per section) is team-taught by instructors who are Northeastern academic advisors in partnership with two student leaders.
 These undergraduate student leaders were once undeclared themselves and are passionate about sharing their experiences and providing seasoned guidance to our new students as they begin their academic exploration.

 Weekly discussions, in-class exercises and reflections, and homework assignments help first-year students to: